covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

     </TableLayout>
     ```

-6. Duplate the TableRow tags seven times.
+6. Duplicate the TableRow tags seven times.
 In other words, we're going to have a 7-row table.
 Add widgets and rearrange its attributes so it looks like the following:

     ```xml
     <TableLayout